 Extending Remote Instruction

-We are asking instructors, who are faced with the daunting task of adjusting to remote instruction, to extend their planning through the spring quarter.
+We are asking instructors, who are faced with the daunting task of adjusting to remote instruction, to extend their planning into Fall quarter.
 We know that there will be specific courses that cannot be taught effectively in remote formats.
 Faculty and departments will have to exercise maximum flexibility in these unique circumstances.

 We will continue to work to be as accommodating as possible in an attempt to make sure all of our students are able to receive the courses they need to fulfill requirements.
 However, given the extraordinary circumstances that we are facing, there will be individual challenges among students, faculty, and staff that must be addressed.
 We will share additional guidance as soon as it is developed.

 While we know how disappointing this situation is, especially for our graduating students, social distancing and lowering the density on campus is the best way to mitigate the spread and impact of COVID-19, according to our health experts.